xtermjs/xtermjs.org/_docs/api/Terminal.md

 ### `lineFeed`

-Emitted when the terminal gets a line feed `Ctrl-J` or a new line character.
+Emitted when the terminal gets a line feed or new line character.

 ### `open`